 Gay in Myanmar: Lack of acceptance in society

 According to the activist, the current legal situation in Myanmar is making it difficult for human rights in general, and the rights of religious minorities, women, and LBGT in particular, to develop positively.
 This includes, for example, the nationwide media law, which stands in the way of freedom of expression.
 Many human rights defenders have experienced legal prosecution for critical statements against the government on social media.

 However, resistance is not only evident on the part of the country leadership, but also in society itself, explains the founder of Equality Myanmar.
 Anyone considering a public coming-out will encounter a culture that is not informed about sexual diversity either in school or in the media.
 Outing goes hand in hand with incomprehension, discrimination, blackmailing, and disadvantages at work and normal life, which is why many homosexuals choose to either run away from home (leaving their country) or live a socially accepted family life against their own identity.
 Living out and publicly showing one’s own homosexuality is also associated with restrictions on the choice of profession.
 “Employment in a public office or in the government is completely out of the question.
 Instead, gays mostly find themselves in ‘suitable’ jobs, such as make-up artists or hairdressers,” reports Aung Myo Min.

 It was also impossible for a gay man to become a monk.
 “Buddhists believe that evil spirits used to try to sneak into monasteries and get hold of the monks.
 Therefore, when entering a monastery, the question was asked: ‘Are you a real person?’
-Today, however, this control is translated as ‘Are you a real man?’, Which leads to the exclusion of homosexuals.
+Today, however, this control is translated as ‘Are you a real man?’, that leads to the exclusion of homosexuals.

 According to Aung Myo Ming, the misinterpretation might come from the monks themselves.
 It is a typical belief of many that homosexuality comes as a punishment for someone for sins in a previous life.
 This would be passed on to the community of believers in sermons.
 “In the meantime, some monks are brave enough to publicly oppose this type of thinking.
 But there are only a few,” he knows.